 Disclosure: I do earn a commission if you signup to Bluehost using my link at no additional cost to you.
 Please know that I only recommend products and services that I find helpful and useful.
 If you do choose to purchase through my affiliate link, thank you for your support!

 5 steps to using Tumblr to complement your main blog

 As mentioned in the infographic above instead of choosing between Tumblr and WordPress you should get both of them to work together.
 This combination could be more powerful for you than using either of them on its own.
-Tumblr might not be up to WordPress standards in terms of content control, ownership and freedom but its positives can still be used in order to complement your main WordPress blog.
+Tumblr might not be up to WordPress standards in terms of content control, ownership and freedom but its positives can still be used to complement your main WordPress blog.